 We provide recommendations for facial hair removal therapy which is carried out by private providers and funded by the NHS.

-Some trans and non-binary people live very comfortable lives without surgery of any kind.
-Some trans people only wish to have chest or other surgery.
-It is important that you decide if surgery is right for you.
+Surgery can be an important part of a person’s transgender pathway, however there are some trans and non-binary people who live very comfortable lives without surgery of any kind.
+Some people only wish to have one surgical intervention such as chest reconstruction or other surgery while other people require several different surgical interventions.
+It is important that you decide if surgery is right for you and this can be discussed in your appointments with clinicians here in the NCTH network before you make a final decision.
+Equally, you may need time to consider if surgery is right for you.

 Genital surgery (‘bottom surgery') for trans men generally includes hysterectomy and oophorectomy, as well as phalloplasty or metoidioplasty.
 The hysterectomy and oophorectomy are sometimes carried out separately from the phalloplasty or metoidioplasty.
 Phalloplasty or metoidioplasty is generally carried out at St Peter's Andrology Centre London.